kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-registry.md

 A typical git addon registry is like [catalog](https://github.com/kubevela/catalog/tree/master/addons).
 You can clone this repo to your local path and then push to your own git repository.

-If your repository type is github,you can use this command to add your addon registry.
+If your repository type is github, you can use this command to add your addon registry.

 ```yaml
 vela addon registry add my-repo --type git --endpoint=<URL> --path=<ptah> --gitToken=<git token>